civol/HDLRuby/README.md

 ## Using the HDLRuby compiler

 'hdrcc' is the HDLRuby compiler.
-It takes as input a HDLRuby file, checks it, and can produce as output a Verilog HDL, VHDL or a YAML low-level descriptions of a HW components but it can also simulate the input description.
+It takes as input an HDLRuby file, checks it, and can produce as output a Verilog HDL, VHDL, or a YAML low-level description of HW components but it can also simulate the input description.

 __Usage__: